mologie/meteor-computation-observer/README.md

 computation-observer
 ====================

-This package provides the class `ComputationObserver`, which accepts a function and returns a stream of incremental changes, just like LiveQuery.
-Its only limitation is that, like with LiveQuery, all documents must have a unique and static identifying property.
+This package provides the class `ComputationObserver`, which accepts a reactive function and returns a stream of incremental changes, just like LiveQuery.
+Its only limitation is that all documents must have a unique and static identifying property.
 Should the given function return a Mongo.Cursor, `ComputationObserver` will automatically use the cursor's `observe` function.

 Because this package depends on Meteor's Tracker, `ComputationObserver` is available exclusively on the client.